unalkaya/AutomatedLoginTests/LoginProject/ReadMe.md

 Path to file  : src/test/resources/Config/config.properties

-Then click the testcases in RunnerLogin to run.
+Then click the testcases in TestGender to run.

 This project will be developed.